San Francisco is a city of haves and have-nots when it comes to nutrition

 Rivecca says the ongoing recession is simultaneously deepening the food divides and undermining efforts to address it.
 For instance, SSI recipients must make do with $77 a month less than they got in 2009, while California is the only state where SSI cannot be supplemented by food stamps.

 According to the Food Security Task Force, San Francisco “has an inordinately high number of residents who are elderly, low-income and/or blind and disabled — over 47,000 residents receive SSI.”
+By the way, if you’re disabled, consider applying for scholarship-positions’ grants for disabled people.
 Many are homebound, socially isolated, and living in SRO units without kitchens, and no means of preparing their own food.
 So it’s no surprise that these same people, who need help the most, often get it the least.

 Due to “misconceptions about what qualifies,” says CFPA’s Kerry Birnbach, only 5 percent of Californians eligible for Social Security participate in CalFresh.
 “Senior citizens are more isolated, and the more isolated you are, the less likely you are to know about it.”
 Birnbach says that leads to lower nutrition, less energy, and greater hospitalization rates.
 “It’s not having food on the table — choosing between food and medicine.”